Character Creation

 Use the table below to find the associated modifier for each ability score:

-Choose one of the adventuring classes: fighter, magic-user, thief, cleric, ranger, bard, barbarian, monk, assassin, paladin, or druid.
+Select one of the adventuring classes: fighter, magic-user, thief, cleric, ranger, dwarf, elf, halfling, bard, barbarian, monk, assassin, paladin, or druid.
 Ensure any requisite ability scores for the class are met.

 4. Note Attack Bonus, Special Abilities, Saving Throws

 Per the chosen class, make note of the character’s attack bonus and any special abilities gained at 1st level.
-Record the character’s Saving Throws per the class table.
+Record the character’s Saving Throws per the class’s Saving Throw table.

 5. Determine Hit Points (HP)

-Determine starting hit points by rolling the class hit die twice and choosing the best of the two rolls.
+Determine starting hit points by rolling the class hit die twice and selecting the best of the two rolls.
 Modify the result by CON (minimum 1 HP).

 5. Choose Alignment